decocms/admin/README.md

 ## 🧭 Architecture at a Glance

+- MCP Mesh (kernel):
+  - Compose and secure MCPs across your org;
+  - Connect and proxy external MCPs with secure tokens;
-- MCP Mesh (kernel): Compose and secure MCPs across your org; declare dependencies; expose governed Virtual MCPs ("AI Apps") to any MCP client; enforce auth/RBAC/audit/FinOps; full observability.
+  - Expose governed Virtual MCPs ("AI Apps") to any MCP client;
+  - Enforce auth/RBAC/audit/FinOps;
+  - Get full observability.
-- AI App Framework (on the Mesh): Build AI‑native web software (admin, workflows, custom views) that calls Mesh tools; React 19 + Tailwind v4; optional if you only need the Mesh.
+- AI App Framework (Virtual MCPs in the Mesh):
+  - Build AI‑native web software (admin, workflows, custom views) that calls Tools;

-Which one to start with?
-- If you need a secure, centralized place to manage tools and context for Claude/VS Code/any MCP client → start with the Mesh.
-- If you also want an opinionated admin/UI and workflow UX on top → use our AI App framework.
+  - Fullstack, From database to UI with React 19 + Tailwind v4;
+  - Generative Admin interface: _decopilot_ helps you write the PRD and implement.

 ---